bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 --------------

-Navigate to the **Remote Site Access** site app and click on the *Add Target Site* link.
-You will be provided with a form for specifying the remote site.
-A secret string is generated automatically and you need to provide this to the administrator of the target site in question for accessing your site.
+Navigate to the **Remote Site Access** site app and click on the :guilabel:`Add Target Site` button.
+You will be directed to a form for specifying the remote site.
+A secret string is generated automatically.
+You need to provide this to the administrator of the target site in question for accessing your site.

 Here you also have the option to hide the remote project link from your users.
 Users viewing the project on the source site then won't see a link to the target site.
-Owners and Superusers will still see the link (greyed out).
+Owners and superusers will still see the link (greyed out).
 This is most commonly used for internal test sites which only needs to be used by admins.

 Once created, you can access the list of projects on your site in regards to the created target site.
 For each project, you may select an access level, of which three are currently implemented:

+No Access
-- **No access**: No access on the remote site (default)
+    No access on the remote site (default).
+Read Roles
-- **Read roles**: This allows for the target site to read project metadata *and* user roles in order to synchronize project access remotely.
+    This allows for the target site to read project metadata *and* user roles in order to synchronize project access remotely.
+Revoked Access
-- **Revoked access**: Previously available access which has been revoked.
+    Previously available access which has been revoked.
 The project will still remain in the target site, but only superusers, the project owner or the project delegate(s) can access it.

 .. note::